Tsotsi: Plot

 Tsotsi and Aap go to Pumla's house.
-When Pumla's husband John (Rapulana Seiphemo) returns from the hospital, they follow him into the house and tie him up.
+When Pumla's husband John returns from the hospital, they follow him into the house and tie him up.
 Aap is assigned to watch John while Butcher ransacks the bedroom and Tsotsi collects items from the baby's room.

 When Aap goes to raid the fridge, John activates the alarm.
 In a panic, Butcher attempts to kill John with John's pistol that he found.
 Tsotsi shoots and kills Butcher with his pistol.
 He and Aap escape in John's car moments before the security company arrives.

-Traumatized by Tsotsi's killing of Butcher and fearing that Tsotsi will one day harm him too, Aap decides to leave the gang and quit as Tsotsi's friend.
+Traumatised by Tsotsi's killing of Butcher and fearing that Tsotsi will one day harm him too, Aap decides to leave the gang.
 When Tsotsi goes back to Miriam's house, she reveals that she knows where he got the baby, and begs him to return the child to his parents.

 Tsotsi sets off to return the baby.
 He reaches John's house and tells John over the intercom that he will leave the child outside the gate.
-Meanwhile, an officer stationed at the house alerts Captain Smit (Ian Roberts), who rushes to the scene, arriving just as Tsotsi is about to walk away.
+Meanwhile, an officer stationed at the house alerts Captain Smit, who rushes to the scene, arriving just as Tsotsi is about to walk away.

 The police train their guns on Tsotsi, ordering him to return the baby.
 However, John urges them to lower their weapons so that he can retrieve the baby himself.
 As Tsotsi holds the baby in his arms, John convinces him to give up the baby.
 Tsotsi emotionally hands the baby to John, then is told to put up his hands and turns himself in as the film ends.

 Alternate endings

-The film ends with Tsotsi raising his hands, and does not disclose what happens thereafter.
+The film ends with Tsotsi raising his hands and does not disclose what happens thereafter.
 Two unused endings were shot for the film, which can be seen on the Tsotsi DVD.
-In one, Tsotsi is shot in the shoulder, and while the officers are shocked at what happened, he escapes through a large field back to the Alexandra slums after avoiding another shot from the chief police officer.
-In the other, Tsotsi is shot in the chest while reaching for a milk bottle he brought.
+In one, the baby cries and Tsotsi is shot in the shoulder while reaching for a milk bottle he brought, and while the officers are shocked at what happened, he escapes through a large field back to the Alexandra slums after avoiding another shot from the chief police officer.
+In the other, the baby cries and Tsotsi is shot in the chest while reaching for the milk bottle.
 He collapses and dies while John and Pumla look on in horror.